Grupo Simec (NYSEAMERICAN:SIM) Shares Gap Up to $11.30

-Grupo Simec (NYSEAMERICAN:SIM) last announced its quarterly earnings results on Wednesday, October 28th.
-The basic materials company reported $0.27 earnings per share (EPS) for the quarter.
+Grupo Simec (NYSEAMERICAN:SIM) last released its earnings results on Wednesday, October 28th.
+The basic materials company reported $0.27 EPS for the quarter.
 The firm had revenue of $437.07 million for the quarter.

 Grupo Simec, SAB. de C.V. manufactures, processes, and distributes special bar quality (SBQ) steel and steel alloys products in Mexico, the United States, Brazil, and Canada.
 The company produces I-beams, channels, structural and commercial angles, hot rolled bars, flat bars, rebars, cold finished bars, and wire rods, as well as semi-finished tube rounds and other semi-finished trade products.